 The single's lyrical content about a drug-taking fantasist who dreams of being "cute, in a stupid-ass way" met with controversy in the UK.
 It was banned by the BBC, and DJ Simon Dee fell into disfavor after he played it on his Radio 1 lunch time show.

 Former Soft Cell frontman Marc Almond covered the song in 1991.
-Featuring a typically over-the-top production by Trevor Horn, it reached #17 on the UK singles chart.
+Featuring a typically ambitious production by Trevor Horn, it reached #17 on the UK singles chart.